Menu

 After the Melbourne Children's Hospital recorded a near-death experience with me having to rush a sick child with cancer to the Portland Hospital 18 kilometres away from my holiday camp, Telstra finally decided to take my telephone faults seriously.
 None of the 35 children (all with cancer-related illnesses) had mobile phones, or the six or so nurses and carers.
 Mobile telephones could not operate successfully in Cape Bridgewater until 2004, eleven years after this event.
 My coin-operated gold phone was also plagued with phone problems, and it took several tries to ring out of the holiday camp.
 An ambulance arrived sixteen minutes after our first try to call the Hospital.

 It took almost a tragedy for Telstra to send someone with real technical experience to my business.
-Telstra's visit happened on 3 June 1993, six weeks after the Children's Hospital vowed never to revisit my Camp until I could prove my Camp was telephone fault-free.
+Telstra's visit occurred on 3 June 1993, six weeks after the Children's Hospital vowed never to revisit my Camp until I could prove my Camp was telephone-fault-free.
 No hospital where convalescent is a good revenue spinner has ever visited my business, even after I sold it in December 2001.

 Absent Justice - My Story - Loretto College